datastax/pulsar-helm-chart/README.md

 ```
-helm install pulsar datastax/pulsar --namespace pulsar --values dev-values.yaml --create-namespace
+helm install pulsar -f dev-values.yaml datastax-pulsar/pulsar
 ```

 ## Accessing the Pulsar cluster in cloud

 The default values will create a ClusterIP for all components.
 ClusterIPs are only accessible within the Kubernetes cluster.
-The easiest way to work with Pulsar is to log into the bastion host (assuming it is in the pulsar namespace):
+The easiest way to work with Pulsar is to log into the bastion host:

 ```
-kubectl exec $(kubectl get pods -l component=bastion -o jsonpath="{.items[*].metadata.name}" -n pulsar) -it -n pulsar -- /bin/bash
+kubectl exec $(kubectl get pods -l component=bastion -o jsonpath="{.items[*].metadata.name}") -it -- /bin/bash
 ```
 Once you are logged into the bastion, you can run Pulsar admin commands: